 The Graduate Student Association (GSA) sponsors orientation activities for new graduate students, lectures, the GSA Scholarship, and Leadership Development Grants.
-The ladder assists graduate students to attend conferences and workshops or to complete research associated with the preparation of a thesis.
+The later helps graduate students attend conferences and workshops or complete research associated with preparing a thesis.
 The GSA also funds the activities of graduate student societies in the academic departments.
 In addition to sponsoring graduate student programs and activities, the GSA serves as a representative organization promoting graduate student interests on the Central Connecticut State University campus.
 The GSA president serves as a member of the President's Cabinet which includes the University's administrative officers and the presidents of the Faculty Senate and the Student Government Association.
 In addition, full-time and part-time students are represented on the University Planning Committee, the University Budget Committee and the Graduate Studies Committee